 These "edtech heroes" collectively represent state departments of education, renowned edtech organizations, large universities and university systems, education research centers and more.
 What they have in common: Each has made significant contributions to their states in the field of education technology — based on comments and recommendations gathered by EdScoop from educators, colleagues, peers and leaders in industry associations.

-Each day over the next few weeks, we'll reveal a new "edtech hero."
+Each weekday, from Sept.
+25 to Oct.
+27, we revealed a new "edtech hero."
 We know this list represents just the tip of the iceberg and that every state has many exceptional educators and tech specialists.
 But we hope this compilation, "EdTech Heroes: 25 State Leaders Making a Difference," will help bring attention to much of the great work being done to use technology more effectively in education.

 Bob SwiggumChief Information OfficerGeorgia Department of Education